History of unmanned aerial vehicles: Solar power

 In the 1980s, new attention was focused on aircraft propelled by solar power.
-Solar photovoltaic (PV) cells, are not very efficient, and the amount of power provided by the Sun over a unit area is relatively modest.
+Solar photovoltaic (PV) cells are not very efficient, and the amount of power provided by the Sun over a unit area is relatively modest.
 A solar-powered aircraft must be lightly built to allow low-powered electric motors to get it off the ground.
-Such aircraft had been developed in the competition for the Kremer prize for human-powered flight.
+Such aircraft have been developed in the competition for the Kremer prize for human-powered flight.
 In the early 1970s, Dr. Paul B. MacCready and his AeroVironment company took a fresh look at the challenge, and came up with an unorthodox aircraft, the "Gossamer Condor", to win the Kremer Prize on 23 August 1977.

 In 1980, Dupont Corporation backed AeroVironment in an attempt to build a solar-powered piloted aircraft that could fly from Paris, France, to England.
 The first prototype, the "Gossamer Penguin", was fragile and not very airworthy, but led to a better aircraft, the "Solar Challenger".
 This success led in turn to AeroVironment concepts for a solar-powered UAV.
 A solar-powered UAV could in principle stay aloft indefinitely, as long as it had a power-storage system to keep it flying at night.
 The aerodynamics of such an aircraft were challenging, since to reach high altitudes it had to be much lighter per unit area of wing surface than the Solar Challenger, and finding an energy storage system with the necessary high capacity and light weight was troublesome as well.

 In 1983, AeroVironment investigated the concept, which was designated "High Altitude Solar (HALSOL)".
 The HALSOL prototype first flew in June 1983.
 HALSOL was a simple flying wing, with a span of 30 meters (98 feet 5 inches) and a width of 2.44 meters (8 feet).
 The main wing spar was made of carbon fiber composite tubing, with ribs made of styrofoam and braced with spruce and Kevlar, and covered with thin Mylar plastic film.
 The wing was light but remarkably strong.